 The Research Help Desk, located in the back, right corner from the main entrance of the library, is staffed by a librarian during regular business hours.
 Please stop by or call (916) 484-8458 for assistance with your library questions.
 If you need lengthier research help, it is recommended that you make a research appointment.
 If you need to check out a book or have questions about your library account, please speak with the circulation desk at the front of the library.

 Students can instantly enroll in the Library's free Canvas course to access tutorials on conducting research, using OneSearch, evaluating sources, avoiding plagiarism, and citing.

-Each of the 6 self-paced online modules takes about 15-30 minutes to complete.
+Each of the 6 self-paced online modules takes an average of 30 minutes to complete.
 It is not necessary to complete all of the modules or to take them in order.
 Upon completion of a module and getting 75% or higher on its quiz, the option to fill out a certification of completion will appear in the module screen.

 Did you know that the Library offers one-unit and three-unit for-credit courses on basic and advanced research skills?
 If you are looking for ways to improve your information literacy skills, we highly recommend them!
 Many of these fully online classes start in the second or third part of the term.

 This guide was developed by Sarah Davis Fall 2020.